-When entering gang mode with multiple devices, both devices can be configured for operation, but the conversion enable bit (ECGCTL register, Bit 2, Table 28) of the master device should be set after the conversion enable bit of the slave device.
-When the master device conversion signal is set, the master device generates one edge on its SYNC_GANG pin.
-This applies to any slave SYNC_GANG inputs, allowing the devices to synchronize ADC conversions.
+When entering gang mode with multiple devices, it is recommended to enable power (the PWREN bit in the ECGCTL register) to the slave and wait for the PLL to lock (visible in the OPSTAT register).
+Subsequently, the user can enable other settings in the slave prior to enabling conversion (the CNVEN bit in the ECGCTL register) on the master.
+The SYNC pulse is generated by the master, but if the slave is not powered up with the PLL clock running and locked, the slave may miss the SYNC pulse.
+When the master device conversion signal is set, the master device generates one edge on the SYNC_GANG pin.
+This configuration applies to any slave SYNC_GANG inputs, allowing the devices to synchronize ADC conversions.